Virginie Efira

-Virginie Efira (born 5 May 1977) is a Belgian actress and television presenter.

-Efira had her first leading role in the romantic comedy It Boy (2013).
-She subsequently received critical praise for her performance in the comedy drama In Bed with Victoria (2016), for which she received a Magritte Award for Best Actress as well as a César Award for Best Actress nomination.
+Virginie Efira (born 5 May 1977) is a Belgian and French actress.
+She had her first leading role in It Boy (2013).
+Efira subsequently received praise for In Bed with Victoria (2016), for which she received a Magritte Award for Best Actress as well as a César Award for Best Actress nomination.
 She then appeared in Paul Verhoeven's psychological thriller Elle (2016), the drama An Impossible Love (2018), the comedy drama Sibyl (2019) and the black comedy Bye Bye Morons (2020).

-Efira also played the lead role as Benedetta Carlini in Verhoeven's 2021 follow-up to Elle, Benedetta.
+In 2023, she won a César Award for Best Actress for Paris Memories (2022).

 Early life

-She is the daughter of Professor André Efira, hemato-oncologist, and Carine Verelst.
-Efira is of partial Greek-Jewish descent.
+Efira was born on 5 May 1977 in the Brugmann district of Brussels, Belgium, the daughter of Professor André Efira, an hemato-oncologist, and Carine Verelst.
+She has Greek-Jewish ancestry.
+Efira has three siblings.
+She grew up in Schaerbeek.
+Her parents divorced when she was 18 years old.

+Efira studied Latin, math, psychology and social sciences in Brussels.
+She moved to Paris at the age of 28.

 Career

 1998–2008: Television anchor

 She was first hired by Club RTL (a Belgian TV channel in the RTL Group) to present a children's show called Mégamix.
 She went on to present other programmes in Belgium, including A la recherche de la nouvelle Star.
 In September 2002, she was offered the job of the presenter of Belgium's version of Star Academy.

 After becoming a weather forecast presenter on the M6 channel in France, she soon became one of M6's main public faces, presenting shows such as Le Grand Zap, La saga des ..., Follement Gay, Absolument 80/90, Le Grand Piège and Drôles d'équipes.
 She was the host of Classé Confidentiel for one year, before replacing Benjamin Castaldi as the host of the popular musical reality show Nouvelle Star for the end of the show's fourth series.
-She also presents shows on RTL-TVi (a spin-off channel in the RTL Group).
+She also presented shows on RTL-TVi (a spin-off channel in the RTL Group).